colba5776/game-tracker/README.md

 some commonly known issues at the moment that we will plan on fixxing if we come back to database are as follows:
 - use of capitalization, spelling errors, characters such as ' and injection of keywords and mysql code for input
 - standardization of layout of options for all choices
+- curdate() default value for playthrough.startDate issue when you construct in only some systems, quick fix is to set the default startdate to '1900-01-01'

 __________________
 ## 3 - After notes